Successive Cancellation Ordered Search Decoding of Modified $\boldsymbol{G}_N$-Coset Codes: Complexity and Performance Considerations

-The decoding complexity is measured by the \emph{number of node-visits}.
-For instance, the number $\lambda_\text{SC}$ of node-visits for \ac{SC} decoding is simply the code length $N$ \mcc{independent of the channel output $y^N$}.
-For a given code construction, the number $\lambda_{\text{SCL}}(L,\mathcal{A})$ of node-visits for \ac{SCL} decoding with list size $L$ is \mcc{also} constant and upper bounded as $\lambda_{\text{SCL}}(L,\mathcal{A})\leq LN$.
-On the other hand, the complexity $\lambda\left(y^N\right)$ of \ac{SCOS} decoding depends on the channel output as for other sequential decoders~\cite{jacobs1967lower}; hence, it is a \ac{RV} defined as $\Lambda\triangleq \lambda\left(Y^N\right)$.
-In the following, we are interested in the average behaviour of $\Lambda$.

-To understand the minimum complexity of \ac{SCOS} decoding, consider the set of partial input sequences $v^i$, $i\in[N]$, with a smaller \ac{PM} than the \ac{ML} decision $\hat{u}^N_{\text{ML}}$.\footnote{There are $i$ node-visits for \ac{SC} decoding for any decoding path $v^i$.} \begin{definition} For the channel output $y^N$ and the binary sequence $v^N\in\mathcal{X}^N$, define the set
+\edd{In the following, we are interested in the average behaviour of $\Lambda$ when there is no limit in the number of node-visits.
+To this end,} consider the set of partial input sequences $v^i$, $i\in[N]$, with a smaller \ac{PM} than the \ac{ML} decision $\hat{u}^N_{\text{ML}}$. \ed{Observe that there are $i$ node-visits for \ac{SC} decoding for any decoding path $v^i$.} \begin{definition} For the channel output $y^N$ and the binary sequence $v^N\in\mathcal{X}^N$, define the set

 \end{definition} \begin{lemma} We have